jangari/jangari.github.io/slides/hrec_2022/pres.md

 - Third-party dictates terms<!-- .element: class="fragment" -->
 - Service can change/cease without warning<!-- .element: class="fragment" -->

-Notes: The problem with using any third party service is that the university, and the researcher, cannot control what happens with that data, and usually what happens to it is hard to determine, even if you read the terms of service.

-There is risk with any third party service that the information you provide is no longer controlled by you or the university.
+Notes: There is risk with any third party service that the information you provide is no longer controlled by you or the university.
 This risk might be low, but the impact could be huge in the case of research data, so it is important for researchers to understand what's happening with their data.

+All of these services require you to read and accept the terms of service, but of course no one does.
+And those terms are dictated by the service provider, meaning an ACU researcher cannot opt out of something like their data being used for 'quality assurance' purposes.

-There is an additional risk that some service that researchers have come to rely on changes without notice, or even ceases completely, leaving researchers stuck without a service, and the university caught in a tough position of having to find something to bridge the gap.
+There is an additional risk that services that researchers have come to rely on can change without notice, or even cease completely, leaving researchers stuck without a service, and the university caught in a tough position of having to find something to bridge the gap.
+I'm foreshadowing something here.

 ---